Solidarity Forever: Composition

 The outlook of the Preamble is embodied in "Solidarity Forever", which enunciates several elements of the IWW's analysis.
 The third stanza ("It is we who plowed the prairies") asserts the primacy of the role of workers in creating value.
 This is echoed in stanzas four and five, which provide ethical justification for the workers' claim to "all the world."
 The second stanza ("Is there aught we hold in common with the greedy parasite") assumes the two antagonistic classes described in the Preamble.
 The first and fifth stanzas provide the strategy for labor: union solidarity.
-And the sixth stanza projects the utopian outcome, a new world brought to birth "from the ashes of the old".
+And the sixth stanza projects the outcome, a new world brought to birth "from the ashes of the old".

 Chaplin was not pleased with the widespread popularity of "Solidarity Forever" in the labor movement.
 Late in his life, after he had become a voice opposing (State) Communists in the labor movement, Chaplin wrote an article, "Why I wrote Solidarity Forever", in which he denounced the "not-so-needy, not-so-worthy, so-called 'industrial unions' spawned by an era of compulsory unionism".
 He wrote that among Wobblies "there is no one who does not look with a rather jaundiced eye upon the 'success' of 'Solidarity Forever.'
 "I didn't write 'Solidarity Forever' for ambitious politicians or for job-hungry labor fakirs seeking a ride on the gravy train.… All of us deeply resent seeing a song that was uniquely our own used as a singing commercial for the soft-boiled type of post-Wagner Act industrial unionism that uses million-dollar slush funds to persuade their congressional office boys to do chores for them."
 He added, "I contend also that when the labor movement ceases to be a Cause and becomes a business, the end product can hardly be called progress."

 Despite Chaplin's misgivings, "Solidarity Forever" has retained a general appeal for the wider labor movement because of the continued applicability of its core message.
 Some performers do not sing all six stanzas of "Solidarity Forever," typically dropping verses two ("Is there aught we hold in common with the greedy parasite") and four ("All the world that's owned by idle drones is ours and ours alone"), thus leaving out the most radical material.